 PS command output:

-Disclaimer: Use shell2http tool with caution inside trusted network.
-Your server can easily be compromised f you didn’t take the necessary precautions.
+Disclaimer: Use shell2http tool with caution inside your trusted network only.
+Your server can easily be compromised if you didn't take the necessary precautions.